John Patterson Green: Career

 Being a loyal Republican, Green, as a traveling speaker, took an active part in William McKinley's presidential campaign of 1896.
-His efforts were appreciated and in 1897 he was awarded with a newly created position of U.S. Postage Stamp Agent in Washington D.C. with an annual salary of 2,500, serving in 1897–1905.
+His efforts were appreciated and in 1897 he was awarded with a newly created position of U.S. Postage Stamp Agent in Washington, D.C., with an annual salary of 2,500, serving in 1897–1905.
 In 1906, he briefly served as the acting superintendent of finance in the United States Post Office Department.

 Green was a well regarded criminal attorney in Cleveland with clients coming "mostly from the working class of both races."
 In 1897, in a notable case, Green defended in Charleston, West Virginia a black servant who acted in self-defense, but was charged with assault.

 Later life

 Green continued to practice the law in his later years, but majorly withdrew from participation in community organizations and activities.
-In 1920, he finished his autobiography, Fact Stranger than Fiction (1826), which he dedicated to the African American youth.
+In 1920, he finished his autobiography, Fact Stranger than Fiction (1926), which he dedicated to the African American youth.

 In 1928, Green addressed the Republican National Convention in Chicago asking black voters to support the Republican party.

-He died an accidental death after being struck by an automobile in Cleveland after stepping down from a streetcar; at the time of his death he was one of the oldest practicing attorneys in Ohio.
+He died after being struck by a motorist in Cleveland after stepping down from a streetcar; at the time of his death he was one of the oldest practicing attorneys in Ohio.
 Green is buried in Woodland Cemetery in Cleveland, Ohio.

 Green was a founding member of St. Andrew's Episcopal Church in Cleveland.

 Family

-Green married Annie Laura Walker Green (1848–1912) after graduation from high school in 1869.
-Four of their children lived to adulthood, William R. Green (1873-), who became Cleveland NAACP President, Theodore B. Green (1877–1917), Jessie Bishop Green (1880–1963) and Clara Green.
+Green married Annie Laura Walker Green after graduation from high school in 1869.
+Four of their children lived to adulthood: William R. Green (1873-), who became Cleveland NAACP President, Theodore B. Green (1877–1917), Jessie Bishop Green (1880–1963) and Clara Green.
 After his wife died in January 1912, he married a widow, Lottie Mitchell Richardson, in September 1912, they had two children.
+He is the great nephew of John Carruthers Stanly.

 Legacy

-The Cleveland Leader characterized Green in 1902 as a "self-made man".
+The Cleveland Leader characterized Green in 1902 as a self-made man.
 After coming to Cleveland at the age of twelve, he used available educational opportunities as a social lift and later employed politics as a tool of upward mobility, eventually becoming a prominent figure in Ohio Republican Party.
 Green was the second African American to serve in the Ohio House of Representatives and the first to serve in the Ohio Senate in the state history.